 (3-0) 3 hours credit.
-Prerequisite: PSY 2013 or consent of instructor.
+Prerequisite: PSY 2013; MAT 1013 or equivalent.
 Survey of the processes by which the information available in light and sound is encoded and transformed to produce our perception of the world.
-Emphasis on the interaction between data-driven and conceptually-driven processes.
+Emphasis on the interaction between data-drive and conceptually-driven processes.
 Examination of elementary sensory physiology, illusions, pattern recognition, perceptual development, memory structures, and an introduction to information processing.